Polymer/polymer/PRIMER.md

 ## Binding limitations

-Current limitations that are on the backlog for evaluation/improvement:
+Current limitations that are on the backlog for evaluation/improvement are listed below, with current workarounds:

-* no sub-textContent binding
+* Sub-textContent binding
     * Use `<span>`'s to break up textContent into discrete elements
-* no attribute binding
+* Attribute binding
     * Call `this.toggleAttribute` / `this.attributeFollows` from change handlers
-* no good class/style binding support
+* Class/style binding support
     * Call `this.toggleClass`, `this.style.prop = ...` from change handlers
+* Support for compound property binding
+    * See below

 ## Compound property effects

-Polymer 0.8 currently has no built-in support for compound observation or compound expressions.
+Polymer 0.8 currently has no built-in support for compound observation or compound binding expressions.
 This problem space is on the backlog to be tackled in the near future.
 This section will discuss lower-level tools that are available in 0.8 that can be used instead.

 Assume an element has a boolean property that should be set when either of two conditions are true: e.g. when `<my-parent>.isManager == true` OR `<my-parent>.mode == 2`, you want to set `<my-child>.disabled = true`.